KONFeature/KONFeature.github.io/content/about.md

 ## About Quentin Nivelais

-I'm Quentin Nivelais, a senior Solidity developer and head of smart contracts at Frak.
+I'm Quentin Nivelais, coFounder at [Frak](https://frak-labs.com/), blockchain enthusiast, senior Solidity developer and head of smart contracts for Frak.
 With years of experience in the blockchain industry, I've developed a deep understanding of smart contract development, security, and optimization.

 ### Fields of Competence